mmanouss/SucculentSitter/README.md

 | LEDs                            | 3 (1 red, 1 yellow, 1 green) |
 | Buzzer                          | 1                      |
 | Battery                         | 1                      |

-## Deliverables
-- A device that detects the plant’s soil and light conditions to notify the plant owner through connection with AWS about the optimal watering time
-- An LED assortment that’s easy to spot from a distance that indicates the watering status of the plant
-- A display that offers helpful tips and a watering-day countdown, based on watering frequency statistics and overall sunlight intake
-- A buzzer that makes a sound every 30 minutes to deter pests from the succulent